makersacademy/CV/README.md

 #### Self-teaching

 I love to learn.
-At A level I took an extra subject by choice, and later self taught myself Latin and Further Maths and took an English Literature course.
+After an extreme teenage envy of a friend's talent on piano, I taught myself to play from scratch.
+At A level I took an extra subject by choice, and later self taught myself Latin and Further Maths and English Literature.
 Learning to organise my own education made me learn a lot about how I learn, but mostly I learnt that teaching yourself *entirely* on your own is really difficult!
-Now that I'm at Maker's academy, I hope to make the most of working with and around other people to challenge my thinking and accelerate my learning.
+However, inner curiosity is an irrepressable part of my personality, I like learning for its own sake.
+Learning programming at Makers Academy continued in that tradition of self-driven learning, but gave me the support needed to identify processes to manage my own learning and how best to use those around me to accelerate my learning.

+## Projects

+#### Makers

+These were all projects undertaken at Makers' Academy in groups of 4 using an Agile workflow, involving 2 day sprints.
+They are test driven and

+- [Acebook](https://github.com/olliebaum/acebook-COAD) - A clone of Acebook built in two weeks whilst learning Rails from scratch.
+- [Final Project](https://github.com/olliebaum/final-project) - A to-do app that renders to-dos visually as a garden.
+Written with React and Rails.
+Tested with Jest + Enzyme.

+Self-led Makers' projects undertaken over the course of a weekend.

+- [Bowling Challenge](https://github.com/olliebaum/bowling-challenge) - A bowling scorecard web-app tested with Jest and Puppeteer.

+## Hobbies

+- **Amateur pianist** Learning to decode and read music has many similarities to coding.
+The process of refining and developing a musical skill is helpful in understanding how to streamline fluency with code, and learning new pieces out of my musical comfort zone can be much like learning new programming languages.

+- **Board games and puzzle fiend** I love logic puzzles and quizzes (Only Connect rules!).
+Engaging with games that require different strategies and figuring out their logic is immensely satisfying, and I'm trying to teach myself to solve cryptic crosswords.
+(Don't play me at chess though - I'm woeful)

+- **Building/making things**  I belong to a makerspace where I work on electronics projects and make cool things.
+This partly stemmed from a childhood fascination for Stop Motion Animation films where in attempts to make my own films, I learnt to sculpt puppets and build mini sets, and later from my career in theatre where I had to make props and build full size sets.

 ## Education

 #### Makers' Academy, London (August 2018 to November 2018)
-*A prestigious intensive 16 week bootcamp designed to produce students confident in **OOP, TDD, MVC + DDD** programming, and **Agile** work practices.*
+*A prestigious intensive 16 week bootcamp designed to produce students confident in **OOP, TDD, MVC** programming, and **Agile** work practices.*

+Makers' Academy feels fundamentally different to other educational experiences I've had.
+Learning is self-driven, and much of the learning experience comes from the near professional atmosphere of the learning where students are encouraged to work in pairs, engage in multiple group projects, and use Agile practices to closely mirror a real-world working environment.
+The experience feels more like 3 months of professional experience than an educational course.

-- Languages/tools learnt: **Ruby, Rails, JavaScript, RSpec, Jasmine**
+- Languages/tools learnt: **Ruby, Rails, JavaScript, React, RSpec, Jasmine** and the rest...

-- Maker's academy drives me to learn the key concepts of programming at an intense pace, while still giving me the freedom to spend time consolidating topics or reading ahead to the next material.
+- Makers' academy has driven me to learn the key concepts of programming at an intense pace, while still giving me the freedom to spend time consolidating topics or reading ahead to the next material.
+I am not afraid to take on new technology and build with a previously unknown tool.

-- The pair programming teaching model at Makers is making me a stronger programmer.
+- The pair programming teaching model at Makers has made me a stronger programmer.
 I'm forced to work constantly with different people and adapt my workflow to suit their way of working and produce the best possible code.

-- I want to use blogging, social media and public speaking as an opportunity to fuel my interests and improve my confidence as a member of the dev community.
+#### Paremus OSGi Training course (June 2017)

+*[OSGi](https://www.osgi.org/) is a framework and set of guidelines that assists in creating and managing modular code in Java.*

+I took a training course run by Paremus Ltd which trained me in the basics of using OSGi with Java.
+I had no prior experience in Java before this so had to self teach before attending.
+This was a valuable experience learning alongside Senior Java developers from Credit Suisse and Computer Science students.

 #### Glasgow University 2012 - 2013 (Incomplete)